We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 Valfrids: How did you restore my frame?

 Angelica: We did molding on the whole corners.
-Then we printed a new ornament in a mold (made of silicone).
-After that, we fit in the new pastille layer.
+Then we made new ornamenta in a mold (made of silicone).
+After that we fit in the new pastel layer.

 Angelica: It is to adapt it to the pattern.
 Then we putty the joint together, adjust edges, adjust levels.

-Then we put polyment on it.
-In your case, red-brown.
+Then we put poliment on it.
+In your case, maroon.
 It is a mixture of bolus chalk (red chalk) and resin glue.
 It is brushed on.
 Then bronze powder is added, which is polished on the tops.

 Your frame is bronzed, but other frames also use hammered metal and gold.